DongChen06/DongChen06.github.io/_pages/about.md

 My research interests lie in robotics, control, and artificial intelligence, with particular emphasis on their applications in autonomous systems, smart agriculture, and intelligent robotic perception and manipulation.

 ## News

+- <span style="color:darkred"> News! </span> 03/2026: Excited to serve as an Associate Editor for the **IEEE/ASME International Conference on Advanced Intelligent Mechatronics (AIM) 2026**!
 - <span style="color:darkred"> Awards! </span> 03/2026: Happy to recieve the **William White Special Project Award**, Mississippi State University! 🎉
 - <span style="color:darkred"> Funding! </span> 02/2026: Two proposals about weed and wildlife management were awarded by the **Mississippi Soybean Promotion Board**! 🎉
 - <span style="color:darkred"> Funding! </span> 01/2026: Two proposals about weed management were awarded by the **National Watermelon Association** and **National Soybean Board**! 🎉